-As of March 2024, Charles is now the director of the AC Bilbrew Writers Workshop, a group of writers in the L.A. area.
+As of March 2024, Charles serves as the director of the AC Bilbrew Writers Workshop, a thriving group of writers in the Los Angeles area.
+From 2006 to 2018, he led numerous workshop lectures at the library, further solidifying his impact on the literary community.

 The Depths of My Soul: poems from the heart of a man (2001)